 There is a growing literature on computational methods for point processes on linear networks (see \cite{baddeley2021analysing} for a comprehensive review).
 Kernel density estimation methods have already been developed, such as the heat kernel \citep{mcswiggan2017kernel} that uses the density of a Brownian motion on the network. \cite{rakshit2019fast} proposed a convolution kernel estimator using a fast Fourier transformation. \cite{moradi2020first} developed summary statistics for point processes on a linear network, including the K-function and pair correlation function. \cite{d2023local} studied the local version of inhomogeneous second-order statistics for spatio-temporal point processes. \cite{rakshit2019efficient} developed a memory-efficient algorithm to compute second-order summary functions of point patterns on a linear network.
-Recently, in a more complex scenario where marks are attached to each event, \cite{EckardtMateuMoradi2024} and \cite{EckardtMoradi2024} have developed summary statistics for various mark types, including functional marks.
+Recently, in a more complex setting where marks are associated with each event, \cite{EckardtMoradi2024} developed summary statistics for various types of marks, including functional marks.

 Although these previous works are useful for exploratory analysis, they do not employ model-based approaches.
 Developing point process models on road networks still remains challenging due to computational and inferential complexities.
 Recently, several spatio-temporal point process models have been studied in the context of linear networks. \cite{d2022inhomogeneous} proposed Gibbs point processes and log-Gaussian Cox processes to study the patterns of visitor stops by touristic attractions. \cite{d2022self} also developed spatio-temporal Hawkes point process models by including the network geometry in the inference procedure.
 They show that the proposed model fits much better compared to the planar one \citep{zhuang2019semiparametric}. \cite{gilardi2024nonseparable} developed a non-separable intensity function to model ambulance interventions on road networks.
 Apart from these contributions, no further model-based strategies have been proposed.